 When numeric fields abut one another directly, with no intervening delimiter characters, they constitute a run of abutting numeric fields.
 Such runs are parsed specially as described at [ICUDateTime].

-The maximum number of "S" symbols that may appear in the pattern is implementation-defined but must be at least three.
-The stored accuracy for fractional seconds is also implementation-defined but must be at least millisecond accuracy.
+The maximum number of "S" symbols that may appear in the pattern is implementation-defined but MUST be at least three.
+The stored accuracy for fractional seconds is also implementation-defined but MUST be at least millisecond accuracy.
 When the number of "S" symbols in a pattern exceeds the supported accuracy, excess fractional seconds are truncated from the right (not rounded) when parsing, and zeros are added to the right when unparsing.
 For example, a DFDL processor allows up to six "S" symbols and has millisecond accuracy; for pattern "ss.SSSSSS", data "12.345678" would be parsed into Infoset xs:time "00:00:12:345", which would be unparsed into data "12.345000".

 Unlike other fields, fractional seconds, “S”, are padded on the right with zero.